 Self wins ARCA opener at Daytona, edges rising star Deegan

-Self wins ARCA opener at Daytona, edges rising star DeeganDriver Hailie Deegan prepares her helmet before the start of the ARCA auto race at Daytona International Speedway, Saturday, Feb.
+ARCA Daytona Auto RacingMichael Self celebrates in Victory Lane after winning the ARCA auto race at Daytona International Speedway, Saturday, Feb.
 8, 2020, in Daytona Beach, Fla.
 (AP Photo/Terry Renna)

+DAYTONA BEACH, Fla.
+(AP) — Michael Self took home the first trophy of Speedweeks.
+Hailee Deegan settled for making history at Daytona International Speedway.

 Self held off Deegan and Drew Dollar over the final four laps for his second win at the famed track in the last three years.
 He also won the ARCA opener in 2018.

+“This is like nothing else,” Self said.
+"The second time is just as sweet as the first time was.
+It’s just unbelievable to do it in the fashion we did today.”

 The 18-year-old Deegan stayed in line behind Self instead of pulling out and trying to make a pass.
-She settled for second, matching the best finish for a woman in a ARCA race and tying the best finish by a woman at Daytona.
+She crossed the finish line second, matching the best finish for a woman in an ARCA race and tying the best finish by a woman at Daytona.
 Shawna Robinson started fifth and finished second in the 1999 ARCA race at Daytona.

 Deegan celebrated the runner-up finish with her parents on pit road.